jbjoeburns/CI-CD/Jenkins_Project/JenkinsNotes.md

 ```
 sudo apt-get update -y
 sudo apt-get upgrade -y
-sudo apt-get install nginx -y
 ```
-3. Connect via your public IP and test if nginx is working, if it is we can move onto setting up Jenkins

 ![Alt text](nginxworking.png)

-4. In order for Jenkins to run, we need to install Java as that is the language jenkins was built in: `sudo apt install default-jre`
+5. In order for Jenkins to run, we need to install Java as that is the language jenkins was built in: `sudo apt install default-jre`

-5. Then we need to obtain the key for Jenkins and install it
+6. Then we need to obtain the key for Jenkins and install it
 ```
 wget -q -O - https://pkg.jenkins.io/debian-stable/jenkins.io.key | sudo apt-key add -